top of page

 Real Estate Ownership for Foreign Nationals

 For foreign nationals, Dubai offers opportunities to own property, but within certain boundaries.
-Foreign nationals are allowed to own freehold property, only in specific areas designated for foreign ownership, known as "Designated Areas."
+Foreign nationals are allowed to own freehold property, only in specific areas designated for foreign ownership, known as "Designated Areas" as per Regulation No. (3) of 2006.
 These areas have been earmarked by the government to attract international investment, and the ownership rights here are both absolute and unrestricted by time.

 DLD policy about the right of foreign companies to own real estate in Dubai says that if a company incorporated in the UAE has non-UAE or GCC shareholders, it will not be considered a UAE or GCC national for the purposes of property ownership according with the law.